Designed by Laura Andersson for Crystal Palace Yarns

 minimum of 5 colors is suggested), all tonally based around one color.

-The model shown here is based around the print ‘Feldspar'.
-Add
+The model shown here is based around the print ‘Cocoa Blues',

-canyon).
-The use of several prints adds additional depth of tone and color.
+colors (pale green and sand).
+The use of several prints adds additional depth of

 Size: scarf shown is 10 in wide by 50 in long (folded